opensafely-core/job-server/docs/adr/0031-rap-status-dokku-service.md

 ## Consequences

-The new container will be re-deployed automatically as part of the existing deployment mechanism every time there is an update to `job-server`.
+The new container will be re-deployed automatically as part of the existing deployment mechanism every time there is an update to job-server.
 When Dokku deploys containers it creates the new container, switches over to the new container, waits 60 seconds, then kills the old container.
 This means that it's possible for two different containers to be running simultaneously.